Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

     gpg: depth: 0  valid:   1  signed:   0  trust: 0-, 0q, 0n, 0m, 0f, 1u
     pub   2048R/58614CEE 2014-03-25
           Key fingerprint = 1B9E 0C6D 71ED 827B 3327  8012 E688 95DE 5861 4CEE
-    uid                  matcher <matcher@nowhere.com>
+    uid                  matcher <matcher@example.org>
     sub   2048R/64B4DEA4 2014-03-25

 The new key pair is now created.

-# 2.3 List keypairs
+## Step 5 List key pairs

+Verify that the key pairs are generated as expected:

     > gpg --homedir "$(pwd)" -k
-    gpg: WARNING: unsafe permissions on homedir `/Users/jim/ideaprojects/multibit-hd/mbhd-brit/src/test/resources/matcher/gpg'
-    /users/jim/ideaprojects/multibit-hd/mbhd-brit/src/test/resources/matcher/gpg/pubring.gpg
+    /brit-example/matcher/gpg/pubring.gpg
     ----------------------------------------------------------------------------------------
     pub   2048R/58614CEE 2014-03-25
-    uid                  matcher <matcher@nowhere.com>
+    uid                  matcher <matcher@example.org>
     sub   2048R/64B4DEA4 2014-03-25

-# 2.4 Export the Matcher public key to a file for use later by the Payers
+## Step 6 Export the Matcher public key to a file for use later by the Payers

 Make a note of the public key identifier for the key you just generated.
 In the key above it is "58614CEE"

 Export your Payer encryption public key from your keyring using:

     > gpg --homedir "$(pwd)" --armor --export 58614CEE > matcher-key.asc
     (change the "58614CEE" to your key identifier).

-You can check the contents of the output file (making no changes) using
+You can check the contents of the output file (making no changes) using:

     > gpg --dry-run --homedir "$(pwd)" --import matcher-key.asc

-Once you are happy with the Matcher public key, create a directory 'export-to-payers' as follows and copy the matcher-key.asc to it.
+Once you are happy with the Matcher public key, create a directory `export-to-payer` as follows and copy the `matcher-key.asc` to it.

 Directory structure: